 According to a 2009 study, it takes five times as much energy for the raw material production of liquid soap, and almost 20 times as much energy for the packaging production.
 Bar soaps require less energy, less water, and will generally last six times longer than the liquid alternative.

-One caveat to note from this study is that bar soaps did have an increased impact on land use compared to liquid soap.
-Since bar soaps usually contain ingredients derived from farmed crops, there is a larger agricultural factor at play.
+One caveat to note from this study is that vegan bar soaps did have an increased impact on land use compared to liquid soap.
+Since vegan bar soaps usually contain ingredients derived from farmed crops, there is a larger agricultural factor at play.

 Despite the effect of bar soap on land use, it’s still the clear winner for a decreased carbon footprint.
 It has a lower impact on ecotoxicity, ozone depletion potential, and eutrophication potential.